spokestack/spokestack.io/content/docs/iOS/nlu.md

 - `nluModelPath`: The bundle path to the nlu model
 - `nluModelMetadataPath`: The bundle path to the nlu model metadata

-The following properties are configurable, but should not be changed unless a different NLU model or vocabulary is being used (ie if you're changing this, you already know why you're doing so):
+The following properties are configurable, but should not be changed unless a different NLU model or vocabulary is being used (i.e., if you're changing these, you already know why you're doing so):

 - `nluTerminatorTokenIndex`
 - `nluPaddingTokenIndex`
-- `nluPaddingTokenIndex`
 - `nluMaxTokenLength`

 ## Usage

-As mentioned in the [Getting Started](getting-started) guide, initializing the Spokestack NLU is like inititalizing the TTS component.
+As mentioned in the [Getting Started](getting-started) guide, initializing the Spokestack NLU is like initializing the TTS component.
 Both a delegate callback interface and a publisher interface are provided.
-The call to `classify` is the same for either interface, but the result and `DispatchQueue` that the classification runs on are returned differently.
+The call to `classify` is the same for either interface, but the result and `DispatchQueue` that the classification runs on are handled differently.

 ### 1) Delegate